Changing Lives, One Swimmer at a Time

 Wilmington, NC, is a peninsula bordered by the Atlantic Ocean and Cape Fear River.
 This proximity to water, the threat of coastal flooding, and rip-current risk should mean that all residents learn water safety.
 However, NSEA Swim realized that in the Northside neighborhood where our competitive swim team practices, water safety is not a priority.
 In fact, many local residents don't know how to swim—or worse, they fear the water.

 This is when NSEA Swim started its narrative.
 The NSEA Swim Foundation set goals to promote water safety, improve health, decrease obesity, and prevent drowning.
 And, at the same time, we initiated our plan to increase multicultural, ethnic, and socioeconomic diversity in the sport of swimming.

 We partnered with the City of Wilmington and local groups like the Boys and Girls Club and Voyage to bring swim programming to underserved parts of the community.
 Our free swim programming at the Earl Jackson pool includes both children and adults.
 We teach swim skills and water confidence to eradicate water-related accidents.
-And in 2021, we will begin offering more services to the community: adult fitness, school intersession lessons, nutrition classes, lifeguard certification, and more.
+In 2021, we began offering more services to the community: adult fitness, school intersession lessons, lifeguard certification, and more.

-Local businesses such as New Hanover Regional Medical Center/Novant Health and Live Oak Bank have committed financial support to help write the rest of our story.
+Local businesses such as New Hanover Regional Medical Center/Novant Health and Live Oak Bank committed financial support to help write the rest of our story.
 Like you, we can't wait to see what's in the next chapter for NSEA Swim!